Unstructured-IO/unstructured-api/README.md

 	`pyenv  virtualenv 3.8.15 document-processing` <br />
 	`pyenv activate document-processing`

-# See the [Unstructured Quick Start](https://github.com/Unstructured-IO/unstructured#eight_pointed_black_star-quick-start) for the many OS dependencies that are required, if the ability to process all file types is desired.
+See the [Unstructured Quick Start](https://github.com/Unstructured-IO/unstructured#eight_pointed_black_star-quick-start) for the many OS dependencies that are required, if the ability to process all file types is desired.

 * Run `make install`
 * Start a local jupyter notebook server with `make run-jupyter` <br />
 	**OR** <br />
 	just start the fast-API locally with `make run-web-app`

-#### Extracting whatever from some type of document
+#### Using the API locally

-Give a description of making API calls using example `curl` commands, and example JSON responses.
+After running `make run-web-app` (or `make docker-start-api` to run in the container), you can now hit the API locally at port 8000.
+The `sample-docs` directory has a number of example file types that are currently supported.

 For example:
 ```